pypa/packaging.python.org/source/install_requirements_linux.rst

 Also, note that if you're using the `IUS repository
 <https://iuscommunity.org/pages/Repos.html>`_ to install alternative Python
-versions, IUS also maintains corresponding versions versions of pip, setuptools, and wheel that are usually up to date.
+versions, IUS also maintains corresponding versions of pip, setuptools, and wheel that are usually up to date.